MisterOla/W3SCHOOLS-HTML-NOTES/README.md

 name attribute must have the same value as the <img>'s usemap attribute

 -Add clickable area to the image: You define the clickable area using an <area> element.
-*define shape of the clickable area using any of these values:
-    rect - defines a rectangular region
-    circle - defines a circular region
-    poly - defines a polygonal region
+* Define shape of the clickable area using any of these values: rect - defines a rectangular region circle - defines a circular region poly - defines a polygonal region